SICCA (MORE THAN DRYNESS)

 Because Sjogren's sicca may not be interpreted as dryness, clinicians should ask patients about the symptoms listed in the blue box below, if patients answer "no" to when asked about dry eyes.

-Ocular sicca symptoms are usually caused by a loss of tear volume as well as meibomian gland disease.
+Ocular sicca symptoms are usually caused by a loss of tear volume, meibomian gland disease, and neuropathy.
 The meibomian glands secrete lipids that stabilize the eye surface.
 This keeps tears from evaporating quickly.
 Many patients need to treat both aspects of dry eye disease.

 People with Sjogren's may have decreased functional vision even if they have normal vision based on reading a standard eye chart.
 Blurring, difficulty reading, difficulty looking at a TV, computer, or smartphone screen, and poor night vision may be caused by a disrupted tear film.